Low degree Lorentz invariant polynomials as potential entanglement invariants for multiple Dirac spinors: Introduction

 This work is organized as follows.
-In sections \ref{dir}-\ref{hinn} the relevant background material is reviewed, the physical assumptions made are discussed and the tools used to construct the Lorentz invariant polynomials are introduced.
+In sections \ref{dir}-\ref{spen} the relevant background material is reviewed, the physical assumptions made are discussed and the tools used to construct the Lorentz invariant polynomials are described.
 In particular, section \ref{dir} introduces the description of Dirac and Weyl particles and describes the fundamental assumptions made in this work.
 In section \ref{rep} we describe the spinor representation of the Lorentz group and the charge conjugation transformation.
 Section \ref{invariants} describes how to construct skew-symmetric bilinear forms that are invariant under the spinor representation of the local proper orthochronous Lorentz transformations.
-In section \ref{ham} the behaviour of the the bilinear forms under local unitary evolution generated by Dirac-like Hamiltonians is described.
+In section \ref{ham} the behaviour of the bilinear forms under local unitary evolution generated by Dirac-like Hamiltonians is described.
 Section \ref{hinn} describes the invariance groups of the bilinear forms and their relation to the physically allowed local operations.
+In Section \ref{spen} the conceptual framework used for characterizing entanglement properties with polynomial invariants is described.
 Sections \ref{ent}-\ref{getto} contain the results.
 In particular, section \ref{ent} describes the method for constructing candidate polynomial entanglement invariants.
 In section \ref{three} the case of three spinors is considered, in section \ref{four} the case of four spinors is considered, and in section \ref{five} the case of five spinors is considered.
 Section \ref{getto} describes the degree 2 polynomials for any even number of spinors.
-In Section \ref{lli} some general properties of polynomial invariants are reviewed in relation to the constructed polynomials.
+In Section \ref{lli} some general properties of polynomial invariants are reviewed in relation to the constructed polynomials and how they can be used to characterize spinor entanglement.
 Section \ref{diss} is the discussion and conclusions.